cooperative-computing-lab/cctools/doc/man/md/catalog_update.md

-The **catalog_update** tool allows users to manually send an update to a catalog server via a short UDP packet.
+The **catalog_update** tool allows users to manually send an update to a catalog server via TCP or UDP.

 ## OPTIONS